shlomnissan/gleam/docs/pages/manual/creating_application.md

 Both light sources need a color and an intensity.
 Unlike the ambient light, the point light is positional so we move it slightly up, to the right, and back to give the scene some depth.

 If you run the application now you should see a blue square in the center of the window.
-That’s the front face of the box viewed straight on.
+That’s the front face of the cube viewed straight on.

 Next we’ll animate it so the 3D shape becomes obvious.

 ## Basic Animation

-To keep things simple we’ll animate the scene by rotating the box around the `X` and `Y` axes.
+To keep things simple we’ll animate the scene by rotating the cube around the `X` and `Y` axes.
 All animation in VGLX happens inside a node’s update hook.
 In our case that’s the scene’s [OnUpdate](/reference/scene/node#function-on-update-86a04f9c) function, which is called once per frame.

 ```cpp
 auto OnUpdate(float delta) -> void override {